stephensamonte/Angular-First-App/README.md

 1) in HeroService which uses the service to send a message.
 2) in MessagesComponent which displays that message.
 `ng generate service hero`

+## Create Routing module
+In Angular, the best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root AppModule.
+--flat puts the file in src/app instead of its own folder.
+--module=app tells the CLI to register it in the imports array of the AppModule.
+`ng generate module app-routing --flat --module=app`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.